 – Mike Tagliere (FantasyPros)

-Thank you to the experts for their mistakes to avoid.
-Be sure to give them a follow on Twitter for more great advice and check out our latest podcast below.
+Thank you to the experts for sharing which draft mistakes should be avoided.
+Be sure to give them a follow on Twitter and subscribe to our podcast below for advice all year round.